Reading Tips for Parents

 - Talk to your infant and toddler to help him learn to speak and understand the meaning of words.
 Point to objects that are near and describe them as you play and do daily activities together.
 Having a large vocabulary gives a child a great start when he enters school.

 - Read to your baby every day starting at six months of age.
-Reading and playing with books is a wonderful way to spend special time with her.
-Hearing words over and over helps her become familiar with them.
-Reading to your baby is one of the best ways to help her learn.
+Reading and playing with books is a wonderful way to spend special time with him.
+Hearing words over and over helps him become familiar with them.
+Reading to your baby is one of the best ways to help him learn.

 - Use sounds, songs, gestures and words that rhyme to help your baby learn about language, and its many uses.
 Babies need to hear language from a human being.
 Television is just noise to a baby.